Advanced-computer-lab-2024/Very-good/README.md

 ![Did so Correctly](test3.png)

 ## How to Use
-after being done with the Installation steps , we discussed earlier
+After being done with the Installation steps , we discussed earlier
 ### Add a .env file in the very-good/backend folder that should contain the following data layed out in the below picture
 ![env](test3.png)